nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 **Input Data:**

 - `gene_taxonomy_table.csv`(aggregated gene taxonomy table with samples in columns and species in rows, from [Step 25a](#25a-gene-level-taxonomy-heatmaps))
-- `/path/to/sample/metadata` (a file containing sample-wise metadata, mapping samplenames to group metadata)
+- `/path/to/sample/metadata` (a file containing sample-wise metadata, mapping sample names to group metadata)

 **Output Data:**